 Customers will routinely ask, how much will it cost for an estimate of a landscape design.
 Some companies do it for free, others charge a fee.
 But the costs we’re concerned about in the landscape estimate are all the costs the landscape business is paying.
 How much does it really cost a business to complete a landscape design?
-And more importantly, have you, as landscape business owner, accounted for all of those costs?
+And more importantly, have you, as the landscaping business owner, accounted for all of those costs?

-“It’s important to know your numbers, know where you need to be and know when to say ‘when’ on lowering a price,” says Jim Huston, president of J.R.
+“It’s important to know your numbers, know where you need to be, and know when to say ‘when’ on lowering a price,” says Jim Huston, president of J.R.
 Huston Consulting.

 Pricing can be a common frustration for any kind of landscape business.
 Not only are you dealing with competition and trying to beat low-ballers, but you have to be fair and honest yourself.
-Your business has expenses, costs and labor to pay out.
+Your business has expenses, costs, and labor to payout.
 And cutting from that every time is a quick way to dry up any revenue you may pull away from a job.
 That’s why it’s so important to know your costs and how to work with them.
 Landscape software can help define those costs and make sure they are a part of each budget as you prepare estimates and proposals for your clients.

 Get Your Break-Even Point